Use Git Credential Manager Core to authenticate to Azure Repos

 Using the Git Credential Manager

-When you connect to a Git repo in Azure Repos from your Git client for the first time, the credential manager prompts for your Microsoft Account or Azure Active Directory credentials.
-If your account has multi-factor authentication enabled, you are prompted to go through that experience as well.
+When you connect to a Git repository from your Git client for the first time, the credential manager prompts for credentials.
+Provide your Microsoft account or Azure AD credentials.
+If your account has multi-factor authentication enabled, the credential manager prompts you to go through that process as well.

 Once authenticated, the credential manager creates and caches a personal access token for future connections to the repo.
-Git commands that connect to this account won't prompt for user credentials until the token expires or is revoked through Azure DevOps Services/TFS.
+Git commands that connect to this account won't prompt for user credentials until the token expires.
+A token can be revoked through Azure Repos.

-You can open up and report issues with the Git Credential Manager for Windows on the project GitHub.
-Frequently Asked Questions for the Git Credential Manager for Windows are available in the online readme.
+You can open and report issues with Git Credential Manager Core on the project GitHub.